glorious73/ExportToExcelDemoNetCore/README.md

 # Export To Excel Demo
 ## Introduction
 A demo Asp.Net Core application to demonstrate exporting lists to Excel.
-Writte for a blog post on Dev.to
+Written for a blog post on Dev.to
 ## Project
 Technology: Asp.Net Core 2.1.
 ## User Interface